karlhulme/jsonotron/readme.md

 ### Why attach data to enum types?

-The facility to define additional arbitrary data for each enum item and have that data validated, without every repeating the key, is a very efficient way of authoring this data.
+The facility to define additional arbitrary data for each enum item and have that data validated, without ever repeating the key, is a very efficient way of authoring this data.

 This data is then made available at design-time (typically as constant declarations) to client micro-services by including it in the code generation.